Jakobeha/UnderstandableBinary/README.md

 ## What is this?

-This is a project to use machine learning to convert raw disassembled binary files into cleaner variations.
+This is a project to use machine learning to convert raw decompiled binary files into cleaner variations.

-We take a large dataset of C/C++ code, compile it, disassemble the binaries, then train a model to translate the disassembled binaries into their original version,.
+We take a large dataset of C/C++ code, compile it, decompile the binaries, then train a model to translate the decompiled binaries into their original version,.

-Afterward, we have a model which can convert ugly disassembled code into cleaner code.
+Afterward, we have a model which can convert ugly decompiled code into cleaner code.

 ## How to install